 “Energy efficiency” is finally making the transition from a buzzword to a standard phrase in the American consumer’s vocabulary.

-No longer is energy efficiency a nice perk when buying an appliance, but a necessity as folks adapt to be smarter and more responsible with their money and our world’s natural resources.
+No longer is energy efficiency a nice perk when buying an appliance, but a necessity as folks try to be smarter and more responsible with both their money and our world’s natural resources.

 The single family home stands as the largest consumer of energy.
 However, it's becoming the best place to build a better future for individual families and the world.